University of South Florida

 Are residence halls open?

-What about student health and wellness services?
+What student health and wellness services are available?

 Tampa campus: